 3rd Annual Workshop on Metabolomics

-The 2nd Annual Workshop on Metabolomics will be held 16-19 June 2014 on the campus of the University of Alabama at Birmingham.
+The 2nd Annual Workshop on Metabolomics was held June 2-5 2014 on the campus of the University of Alabama at Birmingham.

 The course is jointly sponsored by the National Institute of General Medical Sciences (NIGMS) as part of the NIH Common Fund Metabolomics Initiative, and the Department of Pharmacology and Toxicology at UAB.